 Course Length: Six weeks

 Course Format: An intensive tutor-moderated online learning experience.
-Resources include a one hour weekly reading tutorial, shared discussion forums including case-based approaches, self-assessment tasks and supplementary reading
+Resources include a one hour weekly reading tutorial, electronic course notes, shared discussion forums including case-based approaches, self-assessment tasks and supplementary reading

 - Introduction to the emergency team

 - Approach to the collapsed patient

 - Critical care nursing